XcoderDJOUE/apiflask/readme.md

 ## readme

-apiflask is a api rest to registering, loging, verify email by received code and login is authby the basic auth .
+apiflask is an api rest to registering, loging, verify email by received code and login is auth by the basic auth .

 ##summary
 - 1 project architecture schema